Data and Documentation

 - Fairfield, MT - Cadastral parcel data before and after December 2014 adjustment

 CadNSDI Montana makes use of Montana’s Mapping Control Framework as the basis of its coordinates in areas where geodetic control is available.
 This dataset will continue to be adjusted and improved.
 Proposed accuracy adjustments will be reviewed by the Montana PLSS Change Management Advisory Work Group—a working group of the Montana Land Information Advisory Council.

 Dataset Transition from BLM Stewardship to the State Library

 The PLSS data was received from the BLM in March 2014 and it was migrated into the Esri Parcel Fabric format.
-The data are published in FGDC approved CadNSDI format.
+The data are published annually according to FGDC Cadastral Publication Standards.